Aureojj/swag-labs-test/README.md

 ## Access the report

 1. Run the Allure generate: `allure generate`
-2. Run the Allure Server: `allure server`
+2. Run the Allure Server: `allure serve`

 #### Explore the feature files and page object classes to understand how the tests are organized and executed.